thehimel/mac/zsh/README.md

 * Install: `brew install zsh-autosuggestions`
 * Activate by adding this to `~/.zshrc`: `source $(brew --prefix)/share/zsh-autosuggestions/zsh-autosuggestions.zsh`
 * Source: [Install with Homebrew](https://github.com/zsh-users/zsh-autosuggestions/blob/master/INSTALL.md#homebrew)
-* To edit the configuration file with vscode, you can use: `code ~/.zshrc`.

 #### zsh-syntax-highlighting

 * Install: `brew install zsh-syntax-highlighting`
 * Activate by adding this to `~/.zshrc`: `source $(brew --prefix)/share/zsh-syntax-highlighting/zsh-syntax-highlighting.zsh`
 * Source: [Install with Homebrew](https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/INSTALL.md#using-packages)
-* To edit the configuration file with vscode, you can use: `code ~/.zshrc`.

 ### Fonts